-What are the numbers that stood out in this Spurs' win?
-Let's find out!
+It's now time to look at the numbers that stood out in this Spurs' latest win.

 What's Next?
-The Spurs will host the New Orleans Hornets at the AT&T Center in San Antonio on Sunday.
+The Spurs will host the Dallas Mavericks at the AT&T Center in San Antonio on Friday.

 Follow Robby Lim on Twitter @RobbyLim21